learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

   - `User.find_by({ name: 'Chandler Bing' })` will either return a user instance if that user can be found **OR** it will return `nil` if that user is not found.
   - In the event that the user is not found, `user = User.find_by(username: params[:username])` will evaluate to `nil`.
   - Can we call `.authenticate` on `nil`?
 NO!! `NoMethodError (undefined method 'authenticate' for nil:NilClass)`
-  - Ruby, however is **lazy**.
+  - Ruby, however, is **lazy**.
 If Ruby encounters `&&`, both statements in the expression must evaluate to true.
 If the statement on the left side evaluates to false, Ruby will **not even look at the statement on the right**.
 Let's see an example:

 ```ruby
 # in irb or a rails console